 Based on these allegations, prosecutors charged Ashton with criminal libel for “publishing a false and malicious publication which tends to degrade or injure.”
 Ashton was convicted of the charge, fined $3,000, and sentenced to six months in prison.
 The Kentucky Court of Appeals affirmed.

-Court finds criminal libel law violates First Amendment
+Court found criminal libel law violates First Amendment

 The Supreme Court unanimously reversed, holding the criminal libel statute to be too vague to withstand constitutional scrutiny.